KawaiiBunga/Melee-NX/README.md

 See [docs/DEPS.md](docs/DEPS.md) for dependency acquisition and [docs/PORTING-NOTES.md](docs/PORTING-NOTES.md) for architecture notes.

+**There are some things building this requires right now that I have not yet made publicly available.
+As I progress this project, I will isolate the specific deps this needs and ship them alongside the rest of the repo.**

 Requires the `kartpad-dawn` Docker image (devkitA64 GCC + LLVM Clang 19 + Mesa NVK):

 ```bash